jwalton/rust-book-abridged/docs/ch19/ch19-02-advanced-traits.md

 }
 ```

-When we define these methods, we always have that `self` parameter for the receiver.
-I like to think of this syntax as calling this like an associated function and explicitly passing in `self`.
+When we call these methods explicitly like this, we have to pass in the `self` parameter, as if we were calling these like an associated function.
+(We've already seen an example of this syntax when we called `Rc::clone`, although we didn't know it at the time!)

-Although, this brings up an interesting point.
-One thing we haven't done yet is to define an associated function on a trait:
+Although, this brings up an interesting point; if we can call a method on a trait using the associated function syntax, can we define an associated function on a trait?

 ```rust
 trait Animal {